-- One (1) digital drive-up service lane status signs may be permitted per drivethrough service lane - Shall be single-faced only - Maximum height of the sign above grade is seven (7) feet - Maximum horizontal dimension is eight (8) feet; and - Shall comply with section 13-374, "outdoor lighting"
+- Two (2) digital drive-up service lane status signs may be permitted per drivethrough service lane - Shall be single-faced only - Maximum height of the sign above grade is seven (7) feet - Maximum horizontal dimension is eight (8) feet; and - Shall comply with section 13-374, "outdoor lighting"

-F. Open Space Plan
+F. Open Space Calculations

-The applicant6. proposes a unique set of open space areas that exceed the 20% minimum required by the City's Land Development Code.
-According to the Open Space Plan approximately 28% of the site will be maintained as open space in the form of landscaped buffers, landscaped medians, and building foundation plantings.
-EXHIBIT Q depicts the proposed open space program for the subject property.
+The applicant6. proposes a unique set of open space areas that exceed the 20 percent% minimum required by the City's Land Development Code.
+Approximately 312 percent of the site will be maintained as open space in the form of landscaped buffers, landscaped medians, and building foundation plantings.